 The English Setter is the gentlest, mellowest, and fastest of the three setter dog breeds.
 The Irish, English and Gordon Setters have similar shapes but widely different coat types and colors.
 English Setters are elegant in appearance and elegant in their gait and movement.

-The English’s coat is medium to long, silky and slightly wavy with feathering on the ears, chest, legs and tails.
-This Setter’s coat can be white with patches of black, blue, tan or liver; or black and white; or tricolor (black, white and tan).
+This breed’s coat, is medium to long, silky and slightly wavy with feathering on the ears, chest, legs and tail.
+It can come in various colors from white with patches of black, blue, tan or liver, or even tricolor (black, white and tan).

 History of The English Setter